 When traditional Greek architecture meets modern design, a minimalist masterpiece is born.
-Anemolia Villa is a whitewashed stone building that was brought to life by contemporary lighting and designer furniture to make a peaceful and quiet holiday space.
+Anemolia Villa is a whitewashed stone building brought to life by contemporary lighting and designer furniture to make a peaceful and quiet holiday space.

 Made with stone, wood, and bamboo, the Amanemu villas are all about tasteful minimalism and a close connection to nature.
 They combine ultra-modern style with influences from traditional village houses to create a relaxing space among nature.

 As a comment on the popular over-styled hotels, artists Frank and Patrik Riklin created a hotel space in a Swiss bunker that was as basic as possible.
-Instead of flashy interiors, Null Stern Hotel offered 24h butler service, because "the only star is you".
-Unfortunately, this minimalist treat is no longer operating, but if the brothers ever start a new project you'll definitely read about it here!
+Instead of flashy interiors, Null Stern Hotel offered 24h butler service because "the only star is you".
+Unfortunately, this minimalist treat is no longer operating, but if the brothers ever start a new project, you'll definitely read about it here!

 At Juvet Landscape Hotel, the beautiful nature of the Norwegian wilderness plays the leading role.
 The hotel is part of the recent movement of landscape hotels – architecture that highlights the surroundings instead of concealing them.
-The simple glass and metal huts are meant to invite the views right into your bedroom creating an almost fully immersive experience.
+The simple glass and metal huts are meant to invite the views right into your bedroom, creating an almost fully immersive experience.
 Interestingly, the Juvet Landscape Hotel was the shooting location for the sci-fi thriller Ex Machina.
 If you're a film fan, you should check out this list of movie hotels you can stay at.